Haraj-backend/hex-monscape/README.md

 ## How to Run The Game

+When we are using [Hexagonal Architecture](./docs/hex_arch.md) to design a system, it is quite easy to swap its infrastructure code with another technologies.

+So for example, if initially we used in memory storage to store our data, we could easily swap it with MySQL storage or something else.

-There are 3 variants of server in this project:
+To prove this point, there are 3 variants of game server in this project:

 - Server using Memory storage
 - Server using DynamoDB storage
 - Server using MySQL storage

+All of them will serve the same game, the only difference is the place where they store the game data.

-These variants could be run by using this command:
+All of these servers could be run by using this command:

 ```bash
 > make run